Roboy/tss18-robotsinmusicalimprovisation/LSTM/README.md

 # LSTM

 ## Predicter VAE-LSTM Many-2-One
-Predicts an 8th sequence based on 7 input sequences
+Predicts an 8th sequence based on 7 input sequences of a MIDI file

 ## Predciter VAE-LSTM Many-2-Many
-Predicts the next 4 sequences based on 4 input sequences
+Predicts the next 4 sequences based on 4 input sequences of a MIDI file

 ## Preprocessing of MIDI files